-AGBU DHS students are expected to report to school on time and well-prepared, be ready for instruction at the bell, participate in class work and discussions, complete all homework assignments as per the one week learning plan (OWLP), and attend after-school tutoring sessions as needed.
+AGBU DHS students are expected to report to school on time and well-prepared, be ready for instruction at the bell, participate in class work and discussions, complete all homework assignments as per the one week learning plan (OWLP), take advantage of faculty office hours, and attend after-school tutoring sessions as needed.
 The school requires rigorous and consistent effort from all students.
 AGBU DHS scholars should demonstrate academic integrity in their work habits and schoolwork.

-If a student receives a first semester grade point average (GPA) below 2.0, he/she will be placed on academic probation.
+If a student receives a first semester grade point average (GPA) below 2.0 and/or receives two or more "F's" in core subject areas, he/she will be placed on academic probation.
 During this probationary period, the school will make every effort to ensure student success with regards to academic improvement, which may include routine check-ups with the school counselor and weekly reports by the school counselor.
-If a student does not achieve a cumulative GPA of 2.0 or higher by the end of the academic year, he/she will jeopardize registration for the following school year.
-The school will take several factors into considering when determining whether a student can enroll for the following school year, including disciplinary record, improvement of GPA since the student was notified of academic probation, and the student's overall commitment to improvement before the next academic year begins.
+If a student does not achieve a cumulative GPA of 2.0 or higher and/or continues to receive two or more "F's" in core subjects by the end of the academic year, he/she will jeopardize registration for the following school year and will not be eligible for re-enrollment for the following school year.
+The school will take several factors into consideration when determining whether a student can enroll for the following school year, including disciplinary record, improvement of GPA, implementation and utilization of an academic support plan and support services, since the student was notified of academic probation, and the student's overall commitment to improvement.

+A semester grade of "D" or "F" in core subjects (Math, English, Science, History, and Armenian) must be addressed before the next academic year begins.
 At times, the school may offer the necessary summer school classes.
-However, in the event that a necessary class is not offered, students may enroll in the appropriate classes at other educational institutions, including those that provide coursework in an online format.
+However, in the event that a necessary class is not offered, students may request to enroll in the appropriate classes at other educational institutions, including those that provide coursework in an online format.
+These requests will be reviewed and approved by the school counseling department to ensure the course outline, format, content and level of integrity involved is equivalent to school expectations.